‘Slumberland’ Ending Explained – What Happened With Flip?

 While Nemo has been getting to know her Uncle Philip, she finds that he is the total opposite of her father.
 Almost as if he had forgotten who he was.
 It wasn’t until they were both watching some old home videos that Nemo made the connection that Flip was her Uncle Philip.

-While Philip was telling her stories about his fantasy adventures with Peter, he expressed that his outlaw name was Flip and he used that in their childhood games together.
+While Philip was telling her stories about his fantasy adventures with Peter, he expressed that his outlaw name was Flip, and he used that in their childhood games together.

-So the loss is two-fold in this story Nemo loses her father, and Philip lost his brother a long time ago.
+So the loss is two-fold in this story: Nemo loses her father, and Philip lost his brother a long time ago.
 He was never the same.
 During the grieving, Nemo told Philip that her father never forgot those adventures and cherished them, as he used those memories to tell her bedtime stories every night.

-After Nemo discovers the truth about Flip, she heads back into Slumberland to save him from the bureau of Subconscious Activities.
-They had arrested him because he was altering the dreams of others and they didn’t want that.
+After Nemo discovers the truth about Flip, she heads back into Slumberland to save him from the Bureau of Subconscious Activities.
+They had arrested him because he was altering the dreams of others, and they didn’t want that.

 Nemo rescues him and tells him the truth about who he is.
 And he is sad to know that he has become a dull doorknob salesman.
 They dive right into the Sea of Nightmares to retrieve the pearl so Nemo would be able to see her father again.
-Flip also does something odd and refuses to use the pearl to wish he was awake.
+Flip also does something odd and refuses to use the pearl to wish he were awake.

-In the real world, Philip is dealing with Nemo sleeping all day and in Slumberland, Flip forces her to wake up.
+In the real world, Philip is dealing with Nemo sleeping all day, and in Slumberland, Flip forces her to wake up.
 She escapes from her uncle’s house and starts to row back to the lighthouse where she lived with her father, but a storm hits and she’s knocked out by an oar.

 As they’re in the sea in the dream world, the parallel of her being unconscious in reality makes sense.
 As Flip tries to help her, Philp is on the move as well.